parcelcraft/docs/changelog/index.md

 ## 2.2.1 {% small %}August 26, 2026{% /small %}

 - Added: Some international addresses ambiguously need customs information, so we now offer an escape hatch for these requirements.
 Users can now choose to add or remove customs information when shipping between some locations.
-Customs requirements can vary by carrier and requirement, even in the same country, for example, shipping between US military addresses and US States, and shipping between some European countries (Like French Guiana and France)
+Customs requirements can vary by carrier and requirement, even in the same country, for example, shipping between US military addresses and US States, and shipping between some European countries (like French Guiana and France)
-- Fixed: In the Full Page view: Using custom column sort order or custom column view configuration would not work if the users settings were not correct.
-We now self heal malformed configurations.
+- Fixed: In the Full Page view: Using custom column sort order or custom column view configuration would not work if the user's settings were not correct.
+We now self-heal malformed configurations.
 - Updated: Upgraded to Stripe Apps SDK v9.2.1

 ---

 ## 2.1.3 {% small %}August 19, 2026{% /small %}

 - Fixed: Address line 2 was not correctly applied to all shipment create flows
 - Fixed: Address changes made after verification (for example an added company name or custom label fields) were silently dropped from purchased labels.
 The full address is now always submitted when buying a label, so post-verification edits are kept.
 - Fixed: Every address was treated as residential, which could add residential surcharges to shipments sent to commercial addresses.
 The carrier's verified residential/commercial determination is now preserved.
 - Fixed: The third custom label text field (Print custom 3) was hidden for FedEx shipments, so its text never reached the label.